Filipino nationalism: Commonwealth era

 The Tydings-McDuffie Act provided for the drafting and guidelines of a Constitution, for a 10-year "transitional period" as the Commonwealth of the Philippines before the granting of Philippine independence.
 On May 5, 1934, the Philippines legislature passed an act setting the election of convention delegates.
 Governor General Frank Murphy designated July 10 as the election date, and the convention held its inaugural session on July 30.
-The completed draft constitution was approved by the convention on February 8, 1935, approved by U.S. President Franklin Roosevelt on March 23, and ratified by popular vote on May 14.
+The completed draft constitution was approved by the convention on February 8, 1935, approved by US president Franklin Roosevelt on March 23, and ratified by popular vote on May 14.